Location: Iqaluit, Nunavut

 Nunatsiaq News is the newspaper of record for the Eastern Arctic.
 Serving 45 communities and 70,000 readers a week with its website and print edition, Nunatsiaq News continues to grow its overall readership, web visits and advertising revenue.
 Its editorial team offers credible, in-depth and award-winning journalism, which together with a lively website comment section, draws readers from the North, southern Canada and around the world.
 Nunatsiaq News now publishes daily news six days a week at www.nunatsiaq.com

-Nunatsiaq News is looking for a full-time reporter who will be based in Iqaluit as one of two permanent reporters in the Iqaluit office, while other members of the news team, including the editors, are based in the south.
+Nunatsiaq News is looking for a full-time reporter who will be based in Iqaluit as one of two permanent reporters in the Iqaluit office.
 The essence of the job involves being a skillful interviewer with strong writing and reporting skills, who pays close attention to detail and deadlines.
 The position involves being capable of working in a fast-paced multi-media environment of print, web and social media, and being self-reliant and adaptable.

 - Reporting to the Managing Editor, you would:

 - Write between five and seven news stories per week for the print edition, news briefs as required and at least one feature every two weeks.

 - File at least one story per day for Nunatsiaq.com.

 - Provide two standalone photos for publication each week.

 - Develop sources, generate new story ideas and participate in story meetings.

 - Assist in broadening the editorial content of Nunatsiaq News to encourage a greater readership.